LHNCBC/lforms/README.md

 code is not ready yet.
 The current lforms npm package only contains built files in `/dist/lforms` directory.
 You can use those files as described in above section [Using the LHC-Forms Web Component](#using).

+## <a id="docs">Related Documents</a>
+- `form_definition.md` The internal data format of the LHC-Forms widget.
+- `changed-features.md` The list of features that changes between the new version (v30.0.0) and previous versions.
+- `r4-support.md` The FHIR R4 features supported by LHC-Forms widget.
+- `sdc-support.md` The FHIR SDC features supported by LHC-Forms widget.